MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.DeviceManagement.Administration/New-MgDeviceManagementTermAndConditionAcceptanceStatuses.md

 To create the parameters described below, construct a hash table containing the appropriate properties.
 For information on hash tables, run Get-Help about_Hash_Tables.

-BODYPARAMETER <IMicrosoftGraphTermsAndConditionsAcceptanceStatus1>: A termsAndConditionsAcceptanceStatus entity represents the acceptance status of a given Terms and Conditions (T&C) policy by a given user.
+BODYPARAMETER <IMicrosoftGraphTermsAndConditionsAcceptanceStatus>: A termsAndConditionsAcceptanceStatus entity represents the acceptance status of a given Terms and Conditions (T&C) policy by a given user.
 Users must accept the most up-to-date version of the terms in order to retain access to the Company Portal.
   - `[(Any) <Object>]`: This indicates any property can be added to this object.
-  - `[Id <String>]`: Read-only.
+  - `[Id <String>]`:
   - `[AcceptedDateTime <DateTime?>]`: DateTime when the terms were last accepted by the user.
   - `[AcceptedVersion <Int32?>]`: Most recent version number of the T&C accepted by the user.
   - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
     - `[(Any) <Object>]`: This indicates any property can be added to this object.
-    - `[Id <String>]`: Read-only.
+    - `[Id <String>]`:
     - `[AcceptanceStatement <String>]`: Administrator-supplied explanation of the terms and conditions, typically describing what it means to accept the terms and conditions set out in the T&C policy.
 This is shown to the user on prompts to accept the T&C policy.
-    - `[AcceptanceStatuses <IMicrosoftGraphTermsAndConditionsAcceptanceStatus1[]>]`: The list of acceptance statuses for this T&C policy.
+    - `[AcceptanceStatuses <IMicrosoftGraphTermsAndConditionsAcceptanceStatus[]>]`: The list of acceptance statuses for this T&C policy.
     - `[Assignments <IMicrosoftGraphTermsAndConditionsAssignment1[]>]`: The list of assignments for this T&C policy.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[Target <IMicrosoftGraphDeviceAndAppManagementAssignmentTarget1>]`: Base type for assignment targets.
         - `[(Any) <Object>]`: This indicates any property can be added to this object.
         - `[DeviceAndAppManagementAssignmentFilterId <String>]`: The Id of the filter for the target assignment.
-        - `[DeviceAndAppManagementAssignmentFilterType <String>]`: Represents type of the assignment filter.
+        - `[DeviceAndAppManagementAssignmentFilterType <DeviceAndAppManagementAssignmentFilterType?>]`: Represents type of the assignment filter.
     - `[BodyText <String>]`: Administrator-supplied body text of the terms and conditions, typically the terms themselves.
 This is shown to the user on prompts to accept the T&C policy.
     - `[CreatedDateTime <DateTime?>]`: DateTime the object was created.
     - `[Description <String>]`: Administrator-supplied description of the T&C policy.
     - `[DisplayName <String>]`: Administrator-supplied name for the T&C policy.
     - `[GroupAssignments <IMicrosoftGraphTermsAndConditionsGroupAssignment[]>]`: The list of group assignments for this T&C policy.
-      - `[Id <String>]`: Read-only.
+      - `[Id <String>]`:
       - `[TargetGroupId <String>]`: Unique identifier of a group that the T&C policy is assigned to.
       - `[TermsAndConditions <IMicrosoftGraphTermsAndConditions>]`: A termsAndConditions entity represents the metadata and contents of a given Terms and Conditions (T&C) policy.
-T&C policies' contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
+T&C policies’ contents are presented to users upon their first attempt to enroll into Intune and subsequently upon edits where an administrator has required re-acceptance.
 They enable administrators to communicate the provisions to which a user must agree in order to have devices enrolled into Intune.
     - `[LastModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
     - `[ModifiedDateTime <DateTime?>]`: DateTime the object was last modified.
     - `[RoleScopeTagIds <String[]>]`: List of Scope Tags for this Entity instance.